TEACCH® FUNDAMENTALS OF STRUCTURED TEACCHING

 Refreshments and lunch will be provided.

-If you wish to stay overnight, there is reasonably priced accommodation available in Maynooth University.
+If you wish to stay overnight, the Glenroyal is a very nice hotel with a leisure club.
+Alternatively, there is reasonably priced accommodation available in Maynooth University.
 See the following link for information: https://www.maynoothcampus.com/